PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 #### Element Sizes - Non-tkinter Ports (Qt, WxPython, Web)

-In non-tkinter ports you can set the specific element sizes in 2 ways.
+In non-tkinter ports, you can set the specific element sizes in 2 ways.
 One is to use the normal `size` parameter like you're used to using.
 This will be in characters and rows.

 The other way is to use a new parameter, `size_px`.
 This parameter allows you to specify the size directly in pixels.
 A setting of `size_px=(300,200)` will create an Element that is 300 x 200 pixels.